 - Begin by rinsing the asparagus spears in cold water.
 Then pat them dry thoroughly.

 - Now trim the ends of the asparagus and discard the ends.
 Those ends are very stringy and hard to chew.
 Then drizzle a teaspoon of avocado oil over them and season with salt and pepper to taste.
 Use your hands to coat them in the oil and spices.

 - Now take out 10 slices of classic bacon and cut them each in half lengthwise.
 I usually do this with kitchen shears.

-- Behind wrapping each strip of cut bacon around the asparagus.
+- Begin wrapping each strip of cut bacon around the asparagus.
 Try to wrap them as tightly as possible.

 - Now line a baking sheet with foil and place a wire rack on top.

 - Then place the bacon-wrapped asparagus (seam side down) onto the wire rack.
 Bake at 400 degrees Fahrenheit for 10 minutes.
-Then use rings to flip the asparagus over and bake for another 10 minutes.
+Then use tongs to flip the asparagus over and bake for another 5-10 minutes.
 Then turn the oven on broil and bake for an additional 2-3 minutes

 - Add-ins and substitutes